-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type New Unit According to an Urban Institute Report from 2014, new housing development in Production the District costs on average \$284,000 per unit, which includes the cost to acquire and construct the building, but not operating costs.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type New Unit Production According to an Urban Institute Report from 2014, new housing development in the District costs on average \$284,000 per unit, which includes the cost to acquire and construct the building, but not operating costs.
 Eighty-three percent of affordable housing created or planned between 2011 and 2020 received some form of public subsidy, due to the high costs of affordable housing.
 Public resources will help close the gap to produce new affordable units, and reach deeper affordability targets.
+The National Housing Trust Fund, in particular, will assist extremely low-income households earning less than 30% AMI, units that need significant public investment to remain viable in the District's high cost market.
 The Property Acquisition and Disposition Division (PADD) recently launched a turn-key initiative whereby the city builds or rehabs on public-owned land and then disposes of a fully built product ready for immediate use.
 This initiative is a product of the District's high-cost market.
 Using turn-key to develop a property allows the city make home prices affordable to low and moderate-income households; unlike developers who aim to maximize profit, the District can absorb the costs to construct and sell the property at cost or below cost for the benefit of low-income households.
 This initiative allows the District to create more homeownership opportunities, particularly on sites where historic districts add regulatory hurdles, small sites that are not financially feasible for developers, and in underinvested neighborhoods where home values have depreciated.
-Rehabilitation As described more fully in MA-20, over half of the city's housing stock was built before 1950.
+Dobabilitation As described more fully in MA-20, over half of the city's housing stock was built Rehabilitation before 1950.
 The age of the city's housing stock is the primary factor influencing the cost of unit rehabilitation.
 Rehabilitation funds will be spent on both single family and multi-family buildings for historic preservation (the city has over 50 historic districts and nearly 27,000 properties protected by historic designation); home accessibility modifications to meet visitability standards and egress and handicap accessibility requirements of federal and local codes; environmental hazard abatement, including lead-based paint, mold, and asbestos, code compliance, rehabilitation of abandoned properties; and substantial rehabilitation for multi-family affordable housing developments.
 DCHA, the largest provider of affordable housing in the city, has been faced with significant challenges of maintaining and rehabilitating its public housing stock due to continued cuts in HUD funding for its capital fund program.